What is Bird Flu?

 Risks

-As mentioned, humans acquire bird flu when they make contact with birds or their excretions.
+As mentioned, humans acquire bird flu when they contact infected birds or their excretions.
 This represents the highest risk of developing it.
 Unfortunately, the H5N1 pathogen is able to endure and can gestate for long periods of time.
 In fact, birds which are affected may secrete the virus in their salivation and feces for almost ten days.
 This means that any poultry that is prepared and dispatched to retailers and consumers is naturally at risk as well.

 All in all, personnel who are running the greatest risk include poultry farmers of course.
-Beyond that, a person who travels from one destination to another may potentially incur the virus too.
+Beyond that, a person who travels from one destination to another may potentially incur the virus, too.
 Additionally, people exposed to blighted birds and those who undercook their meat or eggs can also develop bird flu.
-Last but not least, health care workers may also catch the disease from patients they are treating.
+Last but not least, healthcare workers may also catch the disease from patients they are treating.

 Treatment

-Furthermore, governing bodies such as the CDC and WHO (World Health Organization) suggest that antiviral medication such as Tamiflu and Relenza can be taken if a patient shows signs of avian influenza.
+Furthermore, governing bodies such as the CDC and WHO (World Health Organization) suggest that antiviral medications such as Tamiflu and Relenza can be taken if a patient shows signs of avian influenza.
 Countries such as the United States are even stockpiling vaccinations in case of another outbreak.

 Discolored chicken legs